openzipkin/brave/brave/README.md

     .build();
 ```

-Besides logging, other tools are available. `StrictScopeCustomizer` can
+Besides logging, other tools are available.
+[StrictScopeDecorator](src/main/java/brave/propagation/StrictScopeDecorator.java) can
 help find out when code is not closing scopes properly.
 This can be
 useful when writing or diagnosing custom instrumentation.